USRSE/usrse.github.io/docs/tests_ci.md

 #### URLs-checker and Spelling

-The [URLs-checker](https://github.com/urlstechie/URLs-checker) is a GitHub action that @vsoch worked on to contribute retry and some other nice features for the repository here.
-These features are available as of version 0.1.6 that is used in the [workflow](.github/workflows/urlchecker.yml).
+The [URLs-checker](https://github.com/urlstechie/urlchecker-action) is a GitHub action in the [linting workflow](.github/workflows/linting.yaml).
 Relative URLs internal to the site are not checked.

 If there are URLs that should be systematically ignored by the checker, they can be added to .github/workflows/linting.yaml